 Flat acid leaf’s finer details emerge when its branches float in shallow, sand-filled pools.

-I’ve often encountered flattened acid leaf in areas of active sand, where it seems tolerant of at least some seasonal burial.
-Is this its habit, or what’s available on the shores I frequent?
-Either way, it lays out beautifully on the sand, so I can’t resist showing a few examples.
+Flattened acid leaf frequently lives in areas of active sand.
+Enough so that I feel like it’s tolerant of at least some scouring and some seasonal burial.
+Is this its habit, or just what’s available on the shores I frequent?
+Either way, it lays out so beautifully on the sand I can’t resist showing a few examples.

 If you encounter enough flattened acid leaf washed up on the beaches, you’ll notice quite a bit of color and morphological variation.
 Intriguingly, I’ve seen “color changer” listed among the common names for Desmarestia herbacea, but I don’t know the context.